-Dr. Cureton’s areas of interest and expertise include crisis and trauma; career development; and cultural competence and responsiveness.
+Dr. Cureton’s areas of interest and expertise include crisis and trauma; career development; and community and cultural responsiveness.
 Her experience as an independently licensed professional counselor (TX, CO) includes work in community and medical clinics, college/university settings, and private practices.
 She earned her Ph.D. in Counselor Education and Supervision from the University of Northern Colorado and her Master's in counseling from the University of North Texas.

 suicide prevention, intervention, and postvention

 career development: in intersection with personal development, college and career readiness

 cultural competence and cultural responsiveness

 community readiness to change

 Cureton, J. L., Clemens, E. V., Henninger, J., & Couch, C. (2021).
 Readiness of Counselor Education and Supervision for suicide training: A CQR study.
 Journal of Counselor Preparation and Supervision, 14(3).

 Cureton, J. L., Giegerich, V., & Murdock Bishop, J. (2021).
 Addressing heterosexism: Student narratives of a guided imagery activity.
 Journal of Counselor Preparation and Supervision, 14(3).